Pavel-research/raml-specs-separated/example.md

 ### Summary

- * Alternative to describing vehicles in the natural language
+ * Alternative to describing garage in the natural language
  * "Feels like" describing stuff in yaml
- * Allows you to describe your vehicles fomally
+ * Allows you to describe your garage fomally
  * Concise syntax
  * Can be serialized as JSON and YAML
  * Can be inlined in JSON and YAML documents